tinynets/tinynets/README.md

 I am not responsible for any of the consequences of anyone running the code from tinynets anywhere, at any time.

+## Current Todo List

+- Explore the torch tensor in a bit more detail in a notebook
+- setup a website to share my deep learning work
+- figure out how a website can communicate with a neural network.
+- build a small interface to train tiny neural networks from a web client.
+    - this will probably be a react app that will make calls to an nn.Module in pytorch